jumanji46/remote-ssh-exec/README.md

  - edit ssh commands in the login.php script

 Additional notes:
+ - tested in Ubuntu 16.04 client environment using Apache2 service
+ - tested on Ubuntu 12.04, 14.04, 16.04 servers
  - error checking is very limited
  - includes some bootstrap styling
  - it is a work in progess and helpful tips or changes are very welcome